Sweet Home School District: Early history

 The district was incorporated on December 20, 1964 following a recommendation from the Linn County reorganization committee that the Crawfordsville, Holley, Cascadia, Liberty, Foster, Sweet Home Elementary and Sweet Home Union High School districts be consolidated into one administrative district.
 Prior to consolidation, Sweet Home Union High School's history dates back to 1912.

 Modern history

 In 1990, the district was the largest recipient in the state of tax revenues from private timber harvest.

+In 195 William Hampton, previously superintendent of the Burns Elementary School District, was scheduled to become the superintendent of this district.

 In 2011, The Center for American Progress recognized the Sweet Home School District for receiving the organization's highest Return on Investment score in a nationwide study comparing student achievement relative to available funding.
 Sweet Home, North Clackamas and Gladstone were the only school districts in Oregon to receive the organization's highest achievement score in all areas measured.